MD2B - Pediatric Oncology: Hepatoblastoma

 Treatment

-Surgery and chemotherapy are the main treatment modalities for hepatoblastoma.
-As much as 85% of the liver can be safely removed during surgery because the remaining liver is able to regenerate itself within a few months.
-Any pulmonary metastases at the time of diagnosis should also be surgically removed if possible.
-Hepatoblastoma is very responsive to chemotherapy, so multiagent chemo regimens are initiated before surgery and continue after tumor resection.
-Liver transplantation has been shown to be a promising alternative for those children who have non-resectable tumors.
+Surgery and chemotherapy are the primary treatment modalities for hepatoblastoma.
+Up to 85% of the liver can be safely removed during surgery, as the remaining liver is capable of regenerating within a few months.
+Pulmonary metastases present at diagnosis should also be surgically removed, if feasible.
+Multi-agent chemotherapy is typically administered both before and after surgery, as these tumors are highly responsive to chemotherapy.
+Liver transplantation may be considered for children with unresectable tumors.

 Prognosis